The Fact Sheet for this segment needs a little editing…

-Remember lawn sand won’t kill narrow leaf weeds like onion weed or winter grass, or waxy leavedweeds like some types of oxalis or onion weed.
+Remember lawn sand won’t kill narrow leaved weeds like onion weed, winter grass or nutgrass, or waxy leaved weeds like oxalis or onion weed.
 If the mix comes in contact with flowers or footpaths, wash it off with water immediately because iron sulphate can stain.
 Keep a watering can nearby when applying to rinse spills off paths, etc.

 If pets or children want to use the garden, water the lawn sand in the following morning.
 As soon as it’s dry, it’s safe for them to go into the garden.
-Iron sulphate can stain clothes and skin, so always wash hands after use.
+Iron sulphate can stain clothes and skin, so wear thin latex gloves.
 The sulphate of ammonia is basically a nitrogen fertiliser, sulphate of potash supplements potassium and the iron sulphate is a tonic that provides iron to plants.
-All are chemical fertilisers that in this case are used as herbicides.

 The objective is to complete the task in mid-winter, particularly in eastern and southern Australia.
 This prevents the weeds setting seed and starting another generation.
 The end result to aim for is a lush, thick sward of grass that helps to suppress weeds.

 Is the lawn sand recipe safe with Buffalo grass?

 We laid a new Buffalo turf 6 years ago and it has been full of every weed imaginable ever since.

 This recipe works only on flatweeds as mentioned.
 Use 2/3 strength.